albaintor/integration_panasonicbluray/README.md

 The password is the same for unzipping, or root password of the vm : `lulu`

 Here are the step by steps patch the firmware :
-1. Download the Ubuntu modified virtual machine from the link inside the post
+1. Download the Ubuntu modified virtual machine from the link inside the post : you can also build your own one as described at the end of this page
 2. Download and install Oracle VirtualBox on your machine
 3. Download the patch files from the post : these files should be unzipped from the VM, not from your PC/Mac
  - Patcher file (ex : Patch-Program169-182.7z) : main patch program